 Portugal, a small seaboard country facing the Atlantic Ocean, led the way in the 1400s.
 Prince Henry the Navigator was particularly important in advancing exploration, helping his country’s exploration of the West African coast.
 Bartolomeu Dias later found a route around Africa and into the Indian Ocean.
 Vasco da Gama found a trade route to India.
 Magellan was the first European to circumnavigate the globe.
 Portugal also later settled in Brazil (South America).

-Spain also was an early leader of exploration, Columbus ultimately hired by them to find an alternate route to India than the Portuguese.
+Spain also was an early leader of exploration, Columbus was ultimately hired by them to find an alternate route to India than the Portuguese.
 Columbus discovered the Americas (“the New World”) instead, resulting in conquerors (“conquistadors”) such as Cortes (Aztecs) and Pizarro (Incas) defeating local natives now mistakenly called “Indians.”
 Spain and Portugal agreed in the Treaty of Tordesillas to divide up the New World, Portugal getting Brazil, India, and Asia.

 The English also took part with James Cook exploring the Pacific Ocean and John Calbot (like Columbus, an Italian explorer) doing the same on the North American coast.
 Thus, England settled on the Atlantic Coast and places like Australia.
 Other European powers, such as the Dutch, also were involved as well.